hobbit19/nem-docker-raspberry/README.md

 # Importing a previously exported wallet

 Before you do this, be sure you have a backup of your wallet in a safe place!
 Things can go wrong, and you should not use this if you do not have a backup of your wallets in a safe place!
 You've been warned and use this at your own risk!

-When the container is started and running NCC, a new subdirectory is made where you can put your wallets to make them usable with NCC.
+When the container is started and running NCC, a new subdirectory is created where you can put your wallets to make them usable with NCC.
 To import an exported wallet, just unzip the exported zip file in `./nem/ncc/`.
 Reloading the NCC page in your browser is sufficient to have the wallet listed.

 # Tweaking the config